CrowdHailer/padrino-database-example/README.md

 13. Test for finding all published articles in alphabetical order *It is good for to write special methods to query, this allows in other parts of the system to know less about the storage `Article.all_available` vs `Article.where(column: value).order(:other_column).all*

+14. Add paginated view of all published articles *Slightly ugly test, tests too much in one go.
+Would be interested to see better way of testing that doesnt hit the database much more*